 Cents per kilometre method

-The other method the ATO allows for car expenses is cents per kilometre where you can claim 68c per kilometre up to 5000km per year.
+The other way to claim car expenses is the cents per kilometre method where you an claim up to 5000 km per year.
 This method is ok for people who use their car sporadically during the year.

-But, if you drive more than 5000km during the year, you are costing yourself valuable tax refund dollars if you don’t keep a logbook.
+However, if you drive more than 5000 km during the year, you are costing yourself valuable tax refund dollars, if you don’t keep a log book.

-If you’re not sure which is the best method for you, ask us and we can steer you in the right direction!
+Not sure which is the best method for you?
+Ask us and we’ll steer you in the right direction!

 Read our blog: Can I Claim My Car Expenses Without a Logbook? to learn more about the cents per kilometre method of claiming car expenses.